jj-ian/TripLog/README.md

 # TripLog
-Automatically logs trips and addresses
+Automatically logs car trips along with their durations and starting/ending addresses.